NtiyisoN/dailygame/goals.md

 1. Robust, flexible savefile: more database-like. maybe tab-separated key-value pairs, so that stuff can move around, be added etc.
 2. Separation between "log"(mostly for debug) and "interface"(what the player should see)
 3. Robust argument parsing: use POSIX `getopt(3POSIX)`, or GNU `getopt(3)` or `argp.h` from GNU lib C.
+4. Better abstraction for upgrade system.
+Copying code makes for a big mess.

 When version "1.0" is functionally complete: